Senior Software and Systems Engineering Lead with more than 25 years of excellence in

 1998 - 2010 UnifiedPOS Standards Committee

-Technical lead for RCS on industry consortium formed by the major participants in the
+Technical lead for NCR and RCS on industry consortium formed by the major participants in the

 OPOS and JavaPOS committees.
 This committee is a retailer-led umbrella